soumya2219/mental-health-awareness/README.md

 For my first project of building a static HTML + CSS website, I built Kind To Mind which is a gentle, supportive mental health awareness website designed to offer practical tips, trusted resources, and emotional encouragement.

-I used Google fonts: Dancing Script	Logo, headings and Playfair Display for Section titles, quotes, modals, contact form
+ Typography
+Logo/Headers: Dancing Script

+Sections/Body Text: Playfair Display

+🎨 Colour Scheme
-and the colour pallette used was chosen to make the website look cheerful, colourful, bright and inviting.
-Shades of pink and purple were used.
+Shades of pink and purple were used to create a cheerful, warm, and welcoming atmosphere.

+The palette was chosen for emotional softness and youth-friendly appeal.

+♿ Accessibility Features
+Semantic HTML structure (header, main, section, footer)

+Alt text on all images

+Clear heading hierarchy

+Colour contrast tested

 Wireframes